DEVANSH049/Wav2vec2-A-self-Supervised-Model-for-Speech-Representation/README.md

 - Expansion of the dataset to improve model generalization
 - Development of a user-friendly interface for sleep analysis
 - Validation in clinical settings
+- Exploration of additional deep learning architectures for improved accuracy

 ## License